 Moscow stopover vs Kuala Lumpur stopover.
 Photo credit: Alex Booth

-Know how much the place you’re going is going to cost you.
+Know how much the place you’re going to is going to cost you.
 Check local accommodation and transfer prices before you get on the plane.
 Even different stopovers within a country can vary drastically.
-For example, Sydney, Australia has convenient transport to and from the Airport as well as reasonable accommodation prices (erm, for Australia).
-Darwin, on the other hand, does not.
+For example, Sydney, Australia (SYD) has convenient transport to and from the Airport as well as reasonable accommodation prices (erm, for Australia).
+Darwin International Airport (DRW), on the other hand, does not.
 This is the difference between a fun-loving, sightseeing day out and sleeping in the airport hating life:

 Sydney stopover vs Darwin stopover.
 Photo credit: Alex Booth